 2. Pretend you’re wealthy in a Historic Mansion

 For more information (including guided visits in English) visit their official site.

-Read More: The 10 Best Tango Shows in Buenos Aires
+Read Next | The 10 Best Tango Shows in Buenos Aires

 3. Be intellectual in a Bookstore

 When in the United States, where Amazon has ruthlessly put all the “Meg Ryan Shop Around the Corner” shops out of business (You’ve Got Mail reference, you’re welcome).

 My two favorite bookstores to escape a rainy day in Buenos Aires:

-EL ATENEO | Av.
+- El Ateneo Grand Splendid | Av.
 Santa Fe 1860 | Barrio Norte – You’ve likely heard of this one.
 It’s regularly on must-see lists as one of the most beautiful bookstores in the world.
 This historic theater-cum-bookstore is a jaw-dropper.
-Pick out a book and read it on the coffee shop (set up on the old stage).
+Pick out a book and read it in the coffee shop (set up on the old stage).

-LIBROS DEL PASAJE | Thames 1762 | Palermo Soho – This is my favorite bookshop in town.
+- Libros del Pasaje | Thames 1762 | Palermo Soho – This is my favorite bookshop in town.
 It’s cozy and I always discover a fun new book on display here.
 Their coffee shop in the back is extra cozy on a rainy day.